Michael-Rhodes/ADAPT/Documentation/project_discussion.md

  ### 1. How do we know that an APT is present?
   We are trying to find difference between malicious APT behavior and non-APT behavior.
 If we know that it is an APT, its much easier to pin point which APT it is.

+ ### 2. How do we know which APT is present?
+  We look for the known indicators for a list of APTs and check what matches (has the most hits).
+With those results we can say that a certain APT probably exists1.
 ##

 ## Database schema ideas